aidos-lab/aidos-lab.github.io/content/_index.md

 # Welcome

-Welcome to the website of the AIDOS LAB at [Helmholtz.AI](https://www.helmholtz.ai)!
+Welcome to the website of the AIDOS LAB at the [Institute of AI for Health](https://www.helmholtz-muenchen.de/aih), an institute of the [Helmholtz Zentrum München](https://www.helmholtz-muenchen.de)!
 We are fascinated by discovering hidden structures in complex data sets, in particular those arising in healthcare applications.

 Our primary research interests are situated at the intersection of **geometrical deep learning**, **topological machine learning**, and